Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 ### 2024-01-10 - remove semaphores, rethinking implementation

 debugged for like 15 minutes and realized semaphores were not ideal for my usage, so I removed semaphores entirely from code
+- my semaphore code unfortunately did not make it on the final project, it is in my branch "Andrew" and not merged into main
 ### 2024-01-11 - help jiayu with select code

 as a group, we collectively tried to implement the select function into our client and server